Does Trauma-Informed Yoga Actually Help with Anxiety?

 - Internal Focus: The work is entirely about intercepting panic signals inside the body, not achieving a workout goal.

-How Yoga Therapy Helps To Reduce Anxiety
+How Trauma-Informed Yoga Helps To Reduce Anxiety

+The primary mechanism for this is the vagus nerve, the central communication highway running from your brainstem down to your abdomen.
 The vagus nerve is the commander of your parasympathetic nervous system (your rest and digest state).
 When you are anxious, vagal tone drops.
 Clinical breathwork and titrated movement physically massage and stimulate this nerve.
-A prolonged exhale literally acts as a mechanical brake on your heart rate, forcing blood pressure down and signaling the brain to halt cortisol production.

-The Clinical Evidence: Does It Actually Work?
+Does It Actually Work?

 - Trauma and PTSD: Research on veterans and severe trauma survivors indicates that trauma-informed yoga actively diminishes hypervigilance.
 In one notable study, 52% of women no longer met the clinical criteria for PTSD after ten weeks of adjunctive yoga treatment.